digital-wolf-farm/html-css-style-guide/style/styleguide.md

 3. Writing code

-    * All names should be written in lowercase with hyphens (except selectors in BEM methodology) - rules:
+    * All names should be written in lowercase with hyphens (except selectors in BEM methodology).

-        `"at-rule-name-case": "lower"`
-        `"function-name-case": "lower"`
-        `"media-feature-name-case": "lower"`
-        `"property-case": "lower"`
-        `"selector-pseudo-class-case": "lower"`
-        `"selector-pseudo-element-case": "lower"`
-        `"selector-type-case": "lower"`
-        `"unit-case": "lower"`
-        `"value-keyword-case": "lower"`.
+        Rules:
+        ```json
+        "at-rule-name-case": "lower",
+        "function-name-case": "lower",
+        "media-feature-name-case": "lower",
+        "property-case": "lower",
+        "selector-pseudo-class-case": "lower",
+        "selector-pseudo-element-case": "lower",
+        "selector-type-case": "lower",
+        "unit-case": "lower",
+        "value-keyword-case": "lower",
+        ```

     * It's important to check spelling errors in names used in stylesheets.
 While class or id names requires checking by developer manually, usage of valid and known type selectors, units, properties, etc. could be check by tools.
 Using known structures, names makes code easy to understand.
 All other things should be commented - see: `4.
-Documenting code` - rules:
+Documenting code`.

-        `"at-rule-no-unknown": true`
-        `"media-feature-name-no-unknown": true`
-        `"no-unknown-animations": true`
-        `"property-no-unknown": true`
-        `"selector-pseudo-class-no-unknown": true`
-        `"selector-pseudo-element-no-unknown": true`
-        `"selector-type-no-unknown": true`
-        `"unit-no-unknown": true`.
+        Rules:
+        ```json
+        "at-rule-no-unknown": true,
+        "media-feature-name-no-unknown": true,
+        "no-unknown-animations": true,
+        "property-no-unknown": true,
+        "selector-pseudo-class-no-unknown": true,
+        "selector-pseudo-element-no-unknown": true,
+        "selector-type-no-unknown": true,
+        "unit-no-unknown": true,
+        ```

     * Code written by developer shouldn't contain any vendor prefixes.
-As they are no longer recommended by W3C for new features and browsers dynamically changes it usage, adding prefixes should be reffered to automatic tools which base on updated database of support of available features - rules:
+As they are no longer recommended by W3C for new features and browsers dynamically changes it usage, adding prefixes should be reffered to automatic tools which base on updated database of support of available features.

-        `"at-rule-no-vendor-prefix": true`
-        `"media-feature-name-no-vendor-prefix": true`
-        `"property-no-vendor-prefix": true`
-        `"selector-no-vendor-prefix": true`
-        `"value-no-vendor-prefix": true`
+        Rules:
+        ```json
+        "at-rule-no-vendor-prefix": true,
+        "media-feature-name-no-vendor-prefix": true,
+        "property-no-vendor-prefix": true,
+        "selector-no-vendor-prefix": true,
+        "value-no-vendor-prefix": true,
+        ```

     * After choosing methodology to make structure of project.
-If naming convention is not set, it's worth effort to create own for e.g. id or class names - rules NOT USED:
+If naming convention is not set, it's worth effort to create own for e.g. id or class names.

-        `"selector-id-pattern": string|regex`
-        `"selector-class-pattern": string|regex`
+        Rules NOT USED:
+        ```json
+        "selector-id-pattern": "",
+        "selector-class-pattern": "",
+        ```

 4. Documenting code